To manage your personal settings, you must log into your Jira site. Public and anonymous users inherit the site's default user preferences.

 Your personal settings let you customize some elements of Jira to your liking, including language, time zone, watch settings, and email type.
 For other settings, like your full name, avatar, password, and email address, see Managing your user profile.

-- Select Your profile and settings (. ) > Settings
+- From the top right of your screen, select Your profile and settings (. ) > Personal settings

 - Update the options in the Preferences section and choose Save changes.

 You can update these options in personal settings:

 - Language – Change your Jira application language to one of the available options.

 - Your timezone – The time zone used for date and time information across your Jira applications.
 If the time zone you select doesn't match your computer's time zone, you'll have the option to automatically update this preference.

 - Watch your issues – With this enabled, you become a watcher of any issue that you create or comment on.
 This means you'll get an email when someone updates or comments on the issue.